isomerpages/nlb-eyeonasia/events/upcoming-events/_posts/2020-06-25-july-event.md

 • This programme will take place on Zoom.

-• Please register via Go Library.
+• Please register via EventBrite.
 A link to the virtual programme will be sent to your email.

 • Please ensure that you enter a valid email address.